-Portfolios are unique documents (or electronic files) that can vary tremendously in length and style—there is no one-size-fits-all design; they can take the form of anything from bound documents to Prezi files with imbedded links.
+Portfolios are unique documents that can vary tremendously in length and style—there is no one-size-fits-all design; they can take the form of anything from bound documents to electronic files with embedded documents and links.
+The priority is provision of multiple sources to demonstrate teaching effectiveness.
+The artifacts in a teaching portfolio connect to the standard or learning outcome for which you are attempting to provide evidence of achievement.
 Many include the following:

 - Teaching philosophy